F41zK4r1m/HackTheBox/Escape.md

 ### User enumeration with CME:

-After checking the network shares it's time to gather the domain user related info, for which I used rid-brute option in CrackMapExec:
+After examining the network shares, it's time to gather information about domain users.
+I utilized the **rid-brute** option in CrackMapExec for this purpose:

 ```
 crackmapexec smb sequel.htb -u "guest" -p "" --rid-brute
 ```
-I got plenty of domains users in the results:
+The results yielded numerous domain users:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/882f92b2-ee31-4513-a7d6-cc2c825ebdb8)

-With the gathered credentials I tried to perform the AS-REP roasting to checking if there is any account that “Do not require Kerberos pre-authentication" but from the results it seems like all the accounts requires pre-authentication. 😕
+Using the obtained credentials, I attempted AS-REP roasting to identify any accounts that "Do not require Kerberos pre-authentication."
+However, it appears that all the accounts require pre-authentication. 😕

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/86abd543-ff8b-4d01-ae17-6df0d9c339dc)